eriks22/ENEL525-Final-Project/README.md

 16 red blood cell distribution width (RBCDW).
 Continuous
 ```

+### The task at hand is to design, configure, train, and test a machine learning architecture that can accurately and reliably predict positive COVID-19 cases using the blood count information as input data.

 # Methodology

 ### The inputs of the problem include all columns in the given dataset.
-The inputs for the

-### network are the same as above but will exclude column 0 (the row index of the original

-### dataset) as this data is independent of the blood data or test results.
+The inputs for the network are the same as above but will exclude column 0 (the row index of the original dataset) as this data is independent of the blood data or test results.

-### All the blood count data have been standardized to have a mean of 0 and a standard

-### deviation of 1.
-Since this data is already appropriate to use to train a neural network, no

-### cleaning of this data will be done.
-Since the ages are delivered as percentiles (ranging

-### from 2-28), this input would proportionally have a much larger effect on the network and

-### potentially skew results.
-Therefore, I chose to scale the age data between values of 0

-### and 1 to restrict the values into a range that would affect the weights less.
+### All the blood count data have been standardized to have a mean of 0 and a standard deviation of 1.
+Since this data is already appropriate to use to train a neural network, no cleaning of this data will be done.
+Since the ages are delivered as percentiles (ranging from 2-28), this input would proportionally have a much larger effect on the network and potentially skew results.
+Therefore, I chose to scale the age data between values of 0 and 1 to restrict the values into a range that would affect the weights less.

-### Input data and corresponding value ranges:
+### **Input data and corresponding value ranges:**

-### The target of the project is to correctly identify positive and negative cases, so the

-### output of the network relies on a binary decision.
-As mentioned in chapter 22 of the

-### course textbook[1], it can be more accurate to create two dedicated output neurons for

-### each case (positive or negative) so two neurons in the output layer were used.

-### The output layer could then be interpreted as such:

-## Network Design

-### To design the network I first had to decide on a learning algorithm.
-As the data provided

-### was continuous, and therefore would cause varying levels of precision and error in the

-### results, I decided that backpropagation would be the best algorithm to use.

 ```
 Input Description Data type Input Values